SoftBank’s $3bn WeWork financing talks stall with Japan banks, sources says

 Masayoshi Son, chairman and chief executive officer of SoftBank Group.
 Photograph: Kiyoshi Ota/Bloomberg

-The Japanese technology conglomerate is now likely to enter the new year without the WeWork financing in place, the people said, adding the banks are also concerned about the risks involved in rescuing the US office-sharing startup.
+The Japanese technology conglomerate is now likely to enter the new year without the WeWork financing in place, the people said, adding that the banks were also concerned about the risks involved in rescuing the US office-sharing start-up.

 Mizuho Financial Group Inc, Mitsubishi UFJ Financial Group (MUFG) and Sumitomo Mitsui Financial Group (SMFG) are seeking ways to provide the financing while offsetting exposure, the people said, declining to be identified because the information is not public.